 Please visit the Student Services Center website for more detailed information regarding types of aid and how to apply.

 NC State offers a variety of scholarships for both incoming first-year students and those who are continuing at NC State.
-Consideration for these awards is given to students who are academically competitive and exhibit special talents or characteristics.
+Most scholarships require academic competitiveness or the demonstration of a specific talent or characteristic.
 Some scholarships require that students also demonstrate financial need.
 Once admitted to NC State, students can apply for scholarship consideration by using PACK ASSIST, NC State University's scholarship application portal.
-To maximize scholarship consideration, students should apply for admission by October 15 and complete the FAFSA by March 1.
+To maximize scholarship consideration, students should apply for admission by the Early Action deadline and complete the FAFSA by March 1.

-In addition to these university-wide scholarships, many colleges and departments offer specific awards to students enrolled in their academic programs.
-These scholarships, funded by alumni, friends of the university, foundations, and industry, are available to both incoming freshmen and to continuing students.
+In addition to these university-wide scholarships, many colleges and departments offer scholarships to students enrolled in their academic programs.
+These scholarships, funded by alumni, friends of the university, foundations, and industry, are available to both incoming freshmen and continuing students.
 Consult the college or department websites for important deadlines and apply online with PACK ASSIST.

 University Academic Scholarships